 "What are you going to do with that, Hashiba?" he asked in a deep, chalky voice.
 "You going to shoot me?"

-Rowen was so surprised the stranger new his name, he lost all sense to react when the stranger reached out.
+Rowen was so surprised the stranger new his name, he lost all sense to react when the man reached out.
 He snatched the gun out of Rowen's hands by the barrel and rapped him smartly on the head with the butt of the handle.

 "Ow!"
 Rowen yelled as his grabbed his head and hissed at the pain.